SilentComics/Strip/readme.txt

 - 4 Post each comic episode as a single image or several images to form one comic.
 The theme allows for high resolution pictures.
-For large images, the recommended width is 1920px.
+The recommended width for large images is 1920px.
 The theme uses native WordPress galleries for galleries posted in comics and regular posts.
 Clicking on one image will take the user to a single image page.
 So a comics can read panel by panel.
 You can go to the next single panel by click or keyboard navigation (left and right arrows).